Reviews You Can Rely On

 backpacks womens - for backpackers who love carrying extra or heavy gear, we recommend...

-Standouts in the comfort metric are the Osprey Eja 58, Gregory Deva, the Osprey Aura AG, the.
-Osprey Aura AG LT, and the Osprey Renn.
-All of these packs are plush, breathable, and comfy models that our testers were excited to wear.
-All four Osprey packs provide superior ventilation either through ingenious architecture or trampoline back panels, which may also be considered ingenious.
+Standouts in the comfort metric are the Osprey Eja 58, Gregory Maven 58, the Osprey Aura AG, and the Osprey Renn.
+All of these packs are plush, breathable, and comfy.
+All of the Osprey packs we tested provide superior ventilation either through ingenious architecture or trampoline back panels, which may also be considered ingenious.
 Each pack boasts great suspension and comfort, while also emphasizing other details to create a unique experience.

-Regarding comfort, we also consider the width and thickness of the shoulder straps.
+When evaluating comfort, we also consider the width and thickness of the shoulder straps.
 Women with smaller shoulders may find a narrower strap gives them more freedom of movement, while broader-chested women will appreciate the balanced distribution of a wider strap.
 The Flash 55 has a smaller frame than some, making it another great option for backpackers with more petite upper bodies.
+Similarly, the Gregory Maven 58 features a smaller frame that doesn't tower over the shoulders of shorter wearers.
 Conversely, the Gregory Amber 68 offers a wide-and-tall feeling frame that is better suited for larger-statured backpackers.
-Even these tiny details can make a huge difference on multi-day trips, where chafing can become a serious problem.
+Even these tiny details can make a huge difference on multi-day trips, where chafing and other discomforts can become a serious problem.

-Some packs have a suspension system with a straight, rigid frame with one or two aluminum stays tied into the hip belt, allowing the weight to transfer down to the hips where you want it.
+Some packs have a suspension system with a straight, rigid frame and one or two aluminum stays that tie into the hip belt, allowing the weight to transfer down to the hips where you want it.
 With a hip belt attached to the frame, weight is easily transferred to the hips.
 Be aware that in this style, if the hip belt doesn't tie closely enough to the frame, the loads can sag onto your shoulders, which can grow uncomfortable quickly.
-The Osprey Ariel 65 is one of the more comfortable packs that has the hip belts attached to the frame.
+The Osprey Ariel 65 is one of the more comfortable packs with hip belts attached to the frame.
 Some models, like the Deva 60, feature an additional curve of padding in the lower back, located just above the waist belt.
-Some folks find prominent lumber pads to hinder comfort.
+Some folks find prominent lumber pads uncomfortable.
 You'll likely want to try a pack on to determine whether this feature is a welcome help in carrying heavy loads or just a jutting lump in the lower back that creates immediate discomfort.

-backpacks womens - the trampoline back panel of the renn is incredibly comfortable for...
+backpacks womens - the trampoline back panel of the osprey renn 65 is incredibly...

-The trampoline back panel of the Renn is incredibly comfortable for warm-weather backpacking.
-This pack lacks the lumbar support of other packs but offers unparalleled breathability and bounce.
+The trampoline back panel of the Osprey Renn 65 is incredibly comfortable for warm-weather backpacking.
+This pack lacks the lumbar support of other packs but offers unparalleled breathability.
+Credit: Ally Arcuri

-backpacks womens - the deva has an incredible suspension system and a comfortable frame...
+backpacks womens - the gregory deva 60 has an incredible suspension system and a...

-The Deva has an incredible suspension system and a comfortable frame and handles extra-heavy loads with ease.
+The Gregory Deva 60 has an incredible suspension system and a comfortable frame, and it handles extra-heavy loads with ease.
+Credit: Ally Arcuri

 The Gregory Amber blends traditional padding with a trampoline-style back panel, offering a hybrid design that balances comfort and airflow.
 While it does run a bit warm, it strikes a middle ground between high-tech ventilation and classic support.
 This makes it a solid contender for backpackers who want both breathability and reliable cushioning.

 Beyond a pack's suspension, shape, and padding, the adjustability of the hip belt and shoulder straps also significantly contributes to its comfort.
 Models like the Deva, the Aura, and the Ariel provide thickly padded hip belts that help soften the squeeze.
-Ultralight contenders like the REI Flash reduce the padding to save weight, and since its users will be carrying lighter loads, the extra padding isn't always necessary.
-The Flash, specifically, strikes a great balance of strong lumbar support and rigid padding while maintaining a lightweight.
+Ultralight contenders like the REI Flash 55 and the Granite Gear Blaze 60 reduce the padding to save weight, but since you'll be carrying lighter loads, the extra padding isn't always necessary.
+The Flash, specifically, strikes a great balance of strong lumbar support and rigid padding while maintaining a lightweight design.
 For women with larger hips, models with extendable padding go a long way to add comfort.
 The Aura and the Ariel allow you to extend the hip padding so it wraps farther around wider hips.
-The Deva has a well-contoured hip belt with velcro-secured, movable padding.
+The Deva has a well-contoured hip belt with Velcro-secured, movable padding.

-The Gregory Deva 60 comes equipped with thick, well-padded hip belts that have extendable cushions for accommodating wider hips and providing 360-degree comfort.
+The Gregory Deva 60 comes equipped with thick, well-padded, and extendable hip belts to accommodate wider hips and provide 360-degree comfort.
+Credit: Ally Arcuri

 Ease of Use

-Each pack is rated on its ease of use, which includes evaluating the organizational systems it comes equipped with and how easy it is to find your way around the nuances of each pack's nooks and crannies.
-Some packs come loaded with specified pockets to delineate where each piece of gear should go.
-Others eliminate pockets for you to develop your own packing system in their pared-down design.
+Each pack is rated on its ease of use, which includes evaluating the organizational systems it comes equipped with and how easy it is to navigate the nuances of each pack's nooks and crannies.
+Some packs come with designated pockets to indicate where each piece of gear should go.
+Others eliminate pockets, letting you develop your own packing system in their pared-down design.

 First, we'll look at how a pack's organizational systems relate to ease of use.
-Organization strategies range from minimal, like the Osprey Renn, Granite Gear Blaze 60, to very complex, like the Osprey Ariel 65, and Deuter Aircontact Core.
-The latter two packs have more than five enclosed compartments and additional open pockets for easily accessing items like your smartphone, rain jacket, or a pair of binoculars.
+Organization strategies range from minimal, as with the Granite Gear Blaze 60, to very complex, as with the Deuter Aircontact Core.

-The REI Traverse includes not one but two water bottle holsters that are easy to use.
+The REI Co-op Traverse 60 includes not one but two water bottle holsters that are easy to use.
 It also has a removable brain that transforms into a handy daypack with only a few clips.
-The REI Flash comes equipped with movable pockets, including one specifically made to fit a phone, and adheres to the sternum strap.
+The REI Flash comes equipped with movable pockets, including one specifically designed to fit a phone on the sternum strap.
 The Deva has a special little loop for stashing your sunglasses within reach.
 Most of the packs we tested have specified loops and bungees for stashing trekking poles.

-backpacks womens - the secure lower straps of the deva make it great for backpackers...
+backpacks womens - the secure lower straps of the gregory deva 60 make it great for...

-The secure lower straps of the Deva make it great for backpackers who want to stash larger items on the outside, while utilizing the pack's full 60-liter capacity on the inside.
+The secure lower straps of the Gregory Deva 60 make it great for backpackers who want to stash larger items on the outside, while utilizing the pack's full 60-liter capacity on the inside.
+Credit: Ally Arcuri

 Beyond simply attaching gear to the outside of the pack, external bungees and straps can serve as an additional compression system, securing the load closer to the supportive frame of the back and your body.
-The Osprey Eja 58 utilizes zigzagging straps for external compression, enabling the back to move with your body and balance, rather than against it.
-We often notice that utilizing specific compartments can create a lopsided load, especially when toting a bear can.
-You can stay organized and explore more comfortably by having externally adhered straps and bungees to secure your gear.
-Another way to secure your load is with a roll-top, dry bag-like closure, just like the Flash 55.
+The Osprey Eja 58 uses zigzag straps for external compression, allowing the back to move with your body rather than against it.
+We often notice that using specific compartments can create an uneven load, especially when toting a bear can.
+You can stay organized and explore more comfortably with externally attached straps and bungees to secure your gear.
+Another way to secure your load is with a roll-top, dry-bag-like closure, such as the one on the Flash 55.

 backpacks womens - each pack sports a web of straps and bungees, allowing adventure...

-backpacks womens - a peek into the main body of the aircontact core via its u-zip...
+backpacks womens - a peek into the main body of the deuter aircontact core via its...

-A peek into the main body of the Aircontact Core via its U-zip access point.
+A peek into the main body of the Deuter Aircontact Core via its U-zip access point.
+Credit: Ally Arcuri

 Another system that we paid critical attention to when testing these packs is the hydration system.
 Most models feature side pockets for water bottles and are compatible with hydration bladders.
-We typically use both systems when we head out into the backcountry, but it is valuable to note that not all side pockets are created equal.
-Our testers have a special affinity for those that can be accessed without missing a stride.
+We typically use both systems when we head out into the backcountry, but it is worth noting that not all side pockets are created equal.
+Our testers have a special affinity for those that can be accessed on-trail without missing a stride.

 backpacks womens - consider what hydration systems you want to use when choosing your...

 Functional side pockets are essential for staying hydrated on the go.
-The side pockets made of stretchy mesh make it easier to get Nalgene water bottles in and out on the trailside.
-We prefer packs with easy-access pockets on both sides, rather than just one side.
+Stretchy mesh side pockets make it easier to get Nalgene water bottles in and out on the trailside.
+We prefer packs with easy-access pockets on both sides rather than just one.
 Some side pockets are made of inflexible ripstop material, which tends to be more durable but less secure and can dump your belongings when you lean forward.
 Packs with forward-tilted side pockets make grabbing your water bottle easier, but can also place tall water bottles in the way of your elbows as you walk.
 When choosing a backpack, it's essential to consider the types of hydration vessels you already have or plan to acquire for your backpacking adventures.

 Weight-to-Volume Ratio

-It may seem as though the lighter the pack, the better the function, but this is not always the case.
-Due to the nuance that exists, we created our volume-to-weight ratio testing.
+It may seem that the lighter the pack, the better it functions, but this is not always the case.
+Given the nuances involved, we developed our volume-to-weight ratio testing.
 This test provides numerical values that support our findings, but keep in mind that a slightly heavier pack with stronger suspension might be best for you, as many weight-heavy features are what satisfy personal preferences.

 First, we weighed each pack and took notes.
-All the backpacks in our lineup weigh between 2.7 and 4.9 pounds and range from 55 to 70 liters of carrying capacity.
-We wanted to see which packs best handled light, moderate, and heavy loads.
-We painstakingly tested each pack with loads of 10 pounds, 19 pounds, and 33 pounds, taking notes on our phones as we huffed and puffed along sprawling trail systems.
+All the backpacks in our lineup weigh between 2.7 and 4.9 pounds and have a carrying capacity of 55 to 70 liters.
+We wanted to see which packs handled light, moderate, and heavy loads best.
+We painstakingly tested each pack with loads of 10, 19, and 33 pounds, which are fairly common weights for a day, a single overnight, and two-night trips.

-Some packs felt wobbly and unstable when loaded with a scant amount of gear, while others felt more comfortable when minimally loaded.
-Certain suspension systems gave the illusion of buckling beneath 30+ pounds when we added our luxury backpacking items.
-Others took on even more weight with relative ease — like the Osprey Aura AG and the super-hauling Gregory Deva.
+Some packs felt wobbly or less stable with light loads, while others stayed comfortable even when minimally packed.
+A few suspension systems appeared to strain under 30+ pounds when we added luxury items, while others handled the extra weight with ease—most notably the Osprey Aura AG and the heavy-hauling Gregory Deva.

 backpacks womens - our base weight is 19 pounds of gear. of course, that number can...

-The Blaze offers a fantastically low weight, but isn't quite as ergonomically comfortable on tall women.
+The Granite Gear Blaze 60 offers a fantastically low weight, but isn't quite as ergonomically comfortable on tall women.
+Credit: Ally Arcuri

-backpacks womens - some packs weigh more than others. if you are seeking a lightweight...
+backpacks womens - some packs carry more weight than others, so if going light is a...

 Adjustability

-The Osprey Aura AG, the Osprey Aura Ag LT, and Ariel scored highly in this metric since they offer different compression adjustments and are easy to adjust on the fly.
+The Osprey Aura AG and Ariel scored highly in this metric since they offer different compression adjustments and are easy to adjust on the fly.
 The Deva is a size-inclusive pack but requires plenty of muscle and extra time to adjust fully — some of that Velcro is tough!
 We found packs with wide back panels to be less comfortable on smaller testers, while packs with smaller back panels could accommodate a wider variety of shapes.

 backpacks womens - the sliding torso adjustment on the aura ag is one of the easiest to...

-It is standard for packs to have adjustable shoulder straps and sternum straps that slide vertically up and down sternum rails.
+It is standard for packs to have adjustable shoulder straps and sternum straps that slide vertically along sternum rails.
 On female-specific packs, the shoulder straps are typically tapered toward the centerline.
 While we cannot speak for all women, this tapering, combined with multiple adjustment points, is generally very accommodating.
-As always, we recommend trying packs on before making the purchase, but we remain satisfied with the inclusivity of most of the women's backpacking backpacks we tested.
+As always, we recommend trying packs on before making a purchase, but we remain satisfied with the inclusivity of most women's backpacks we tested.

 backpacks womens - backpacking backpacks can cost a lot. we hiked hundreds of miles in...